It’s no secret that work takes up a big chunk of our lives.

 - LinkedIn, a business and employment-oriented online platform, is known for hosting HR hackathons to help gather new ideas and different ways to engage employees.

-Out of nearly 250 organizations Morgan analyzed, only 6 percent have been as ‘experiential’ with their innovation with culture, technology and physical workspaces as Airbnb, Adobe and LinkedIn.
+Out of nearly 250 organizations Morgan analyzed, only 6% have been as ‘experiential’ in their innovation of culture, technology and physical workspaces as Airbnb, Adobe and LinkedIn.

-And, according to Morgan, this small percentage of organizations are reaping these big rewards:
+And, according to Morgan’s book, this small percentage of organizations are reaping these big rewards: